 They only thing about those old cookbooks is they tend to include processed ingredients with partially hydrogenated oils.
 So in this Baked Zucchini Pie, instead of boxed Bisquick I make a simple homemade version.

 You’ll end up with double the amount of homemade Bisquick mix needed for this recipe – either store the extra in the refrigerator for the next time or just double the rest of the ingredients and make a bigger casserole.

 The homemade Bisquick makes the texture of this zucchini egg bake much more filling than an egg casserole.
 It has a bread-like structure that you can see in the close up photo below.

 Like all casseroles, it’s just a few easy steps to create this yummy Baked Zucchini Pie.
 Served room temp or hot out of the oven, you’ll love this zucchini recipe!

-Step by Step Photos for How to Make Zucchini Pie with Bisquick
+How to Make this Zucchini Bake with Homemade Bisquick

 Summer is full of zucchini recipes and you can ALWAYS use more!